Christening and Baptisms at St Cuthbert’s Ormesby

 I’m an adult, how do I get baptised?

 Young people and adults are very welcome to be baptised and the Bishop recommends that we now do adult baptism and confirmation together.
 It involves attending a short course where you learn more about the Christian faith.
-Please email firstname.lastname@example.org.
-These are available Tuesday to Friday, 9am to 5pm.
+Please email firstname.lastname@example.org or come along to a ‘Christenings and Weddings Enquiries’ hour.

-Please see the Church of England’s web page https://www.churchofengland.org/life-events/adult-baptism
+Please see the Church of England’s web page on adult baptisms

 Want to understand your role in baptisms then click on the image below.